Counterpoint: Species counterpoint

 A succession of later theorists quite closely imitated Fux's seminal work, often with some small and idiosyncratic modifications in the rules.
-Many of Fux's rules concerning the purely linear construction of melodies have their origin in solfeggi.
+Many of Fux's rules concerning the purely linear construction of melodies have their origin in solfeggio.
 Concerning the common practice era, alterations to the melodic rules were introduced to enable the function of certain harmonic forms.
 The combination of these melodies produced the basic harmonic structure, the figured bass.

 Considerations for all species

 The following rules apply to melodic writing in each species, for each part: